5 Pro Tips to Removing Vinyl Car Wrap

 A vinyl car wrap is a great way to temporarily change a vehicle’s appearance.
-You can wrap your car for purely aesthetic reasons, maybe to make your vehicle your favorite color not offered by the factory, for example.
-But if you’re a savvy small business owner, you can use a vinyl car wrap for custom advertising to attract new customers and increase your brand visibility in a crowded marketplace.
+If you’re a savvy small business owner, you can use a vinyl car wrap for custom advertising to attract new customers and increase your brand visibility in a crowded marketplace.

 The lifespan of a wrap runs from 5 to 7 years—depending on how well you take care of it and variables like weather and where the vehicle is stored.
 Maybe you inherited a car with a vinyl wrap or you already have a wrap on your work truck but it’s starting to look a little sad with abrasions, lifted edges, and weathering.
 If that’s the case, it’s time to start thinking about car wrap removal.
 After all, the longer you leave it on, the harder the wrap will be to remove.

 Below, we’ll go into the DIY steps for how to remove car wrap as well as how to make your new vinyl wrap stand out from the competition.
 Keep reading for a comprehensive overview or skip to the section you want to know more about.

 Before we deep dive into the steps of vinyl removal, you should be aware of the